 Determine how many signatures you need

-All states have their set number of signatures that one must collect to put their petition into effect.
+All states have a set number of signatures that one must collect on a petition template to put their petition into effect.
 Make sure to go through all your state laws to find out how many signatures you need to collect and set a plan on how you will collect them.

 Come up with a statement of purpose

 A petition statement of purpose is a short account of the issue that you are looking to address, usually placed on the top of the petition page.
 The statement is meant to help the people signing the document understand what the petition is all about.
 After determining what you are looking to solve with your petition, come up with a great petition statement that will help you gain the support, you need for your petition.

 After researching and gathering all the facts about the issue at hand, it is now time for you to expound upon your cause.
 What are the exact things that you are looking to change?
 Answer this question by being as specific as possible when drafting your petition.

 - The nature of the problem at hand

 - An explanation of why the issue needs to be resolved

 - A call to action that will help address the issue